mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/main-screen/kotlin.md

 private lateinit var connectionStatusTextView: TextView
 ```

-Now you need to asign views to previuusly added properties and add callbacks to the buttons.
+Now you need to assign views to previusly added properties and add callbacks to the buttons.
 Add below code to the `onCreate` method inside `MainActivity` class (just below request permissions code):

 ```kotlin
 // init views